MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ---
-title: " View overall insights of your sales and sellers in Dynamics 365 Sales Insights app | MicrosoftDocs"
+title: " View overall insights of your sales and sellers in Dynamics 365 Conversation Intelligence app | MicrosoftDocs"
-description: "View high-level information on sales and sellers with AI-driven insights readily available for Dynamics 365 Sales Insights"
+description: "View high-level information on sales and sellers with AI-driven insights readily available for Dynamics 365 Conversation Intelligence "
 keywords: ""
 ms.date: 08/01/2019
 ms.service: crm-online